Birth Certificate Translation for UAE Visa | Guide

 Missing Attestation

 Translation without prior attestation is often useless for visa applications.
-If your birth certificate isn't attested, translating it doesn't solve the problem—you'll still be rejected for missing attestation.
+If your birth certificate isn’t attested, translating it doesn’t solve the problem, you’ll still be rejected for missing attestation.
 Confirm attestation requirements before ordering translation.

 Expired Documents